nextcloud/server-packages/debian/readme.md

 ### The nextcloud Package

-This Package contains all needed files for nexcloud this will be placed with the build.sh at the location usr/share.
-The only dependecy for this package is the dependency to a webserver variant for example nextcloud-apache [see section Depends](nextcloud/DEBIAN/control)
+This package contains all needed files for nexcloud.
+This will be placed with the build.sh at the location usr/share.
+The only dependency for this package is the dependency to a webserver variant, for example nextcloud-apache [see section Depends](nextcloud/DEBIAN/control)
 After the installation, the administrator should take care of the following:

 ### The nextcloud-apache Package

-this package enable a nextcloud apache site, after the installation you have to setup your owncloud installation.
+this package enable a nextcloud apache site, after the installation you have to setup your own cloud installation.

 - setup owncloud